Skip to content

 With 254 million mentions, face with tears of joy, or 😂, was used significantly more than the nine other emojis we analyzed.
 It was followed by loudly crying face, 😭, and rolling on the floor laughing, 🤣.
 These three emojis topping the chart can be used to express similar emotions like laughing, delight, and extreme amusement — all cases where a simple LOL just won’t suffice.
 (Though it’s important to note that the loudly crying face can also be used to express opposite emotions, like sadness, exhaustion, embarrassment, and more.)

-Learn more about how Gen Z and Millennials use emojis differently in our social listening analysis of "Millennial cringe".
+Learn more about the meaning of emojis and how Gen Z and Millennials use emojis differently in our social listening analysis of "Millennial cringe".

 Rounding out our top five are the red heart emoji, ❤️, and the fire emoji, 🔥, both of which people use to show that they like or absolutely love something.
 Together, these top five highlight how people often use emojis to express strong emotions related to love, amusement, and admiration.
 Word clouds for each emoji, analyzing the most common keywords mentioned with them, show the differences and commonalities in usage between the 10.
 For example: